epfl-ada/ada-2023-project-dromadaire/README.md

 <u>**Dataframe 1</u>: Movies**

-All movies have a unique WikiID but can have the same name or the same release year (not both at the same time), hence there are unique combinations of “name + year”
+Each movie has a unique WikiID but may share the same name or release year (not simultaneously).
+Therefore, there are unique combinations of "name + year."

 <div align="center">